Abdoul1996/Kenfong-ML-Pipeline-Ecoli-Pangenome/README.md

 # Kenfong_Ecoli_ML
-This repository is for the kenfong team spring 2024
+This repository is for the Kenfong team spring 2024.

 Glossary